Myles Straw Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 18th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 20th in the league.

-- The Red Sox's 5.13 team ERA ranks 26th among all league pitching staffs.
+- The Red Sox's 5.14 team ERA ranks 26th across all league pitching staffs.

-- Red Sox pitchers combine to surrender 38 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- Red Sox pitchers combine to surrender the fifth-most home runs in baseball (40 total, 1.4 per game).

-- The Red Sox will look to Bello (0-1) in his third start of the season.
+- The Red Sox are sending Sale (1-2) out to make his sixth start of the season.
+He is 1-2 with an 8.22 ERA and 30 strikeouts in 23 2/3 innings pitched.

-- The righty last appeared on Sunday against the Milwaukee Brewers, when he tossed 4 2/3 innings, allowing three earned runs while giving up five hits.
+- In his most recent outing on Monday against the Baltimore Orioles, the left-hander threw five innings, giving up five earned runs while surrendering nine hits.

+- The 34-year-old has put up an ERA of 8.22, with 11.7 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .316 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.